jconnell11/Ganbei/doc/operation.md

 You can ask general questions, tell the robot to perform certain motions, ask it about visual objects, and teach new procedures.
 Some examples are given below:

-    what is your name
+    what is your name?
-    what am I
+    what am I?
     step forward
     turn left 30 degrees
     open the hand
     extend your arm
     lift the short red object
+    put it down
-    put the tall object on the long object where is the nearest object
+    put the tall object on the long object move the smallest object to the left of the blue object where is the nearest object?
-    how many white objects are there
+    how many white objects are there?
-    is the skinny object bigger than the blue object to cha-cha drive forward then drive backwards don't grab big things but instead say yuck before grabbing an object open the hand then close the hand
+    is the skinny object bigger than the blue object? to cha-cha drive forward then drive backwards don't grab big things but instead say yuck before grabbing an object open the hand then close the hand